merovex-press/stranded-series/README.md

 ### SEASONS

-1. [Season One](/docs/1x00-outline.md) One-paragraph summary of Season One.
+1. [Season One](/docs/1x00-outline.md) Alfred crash lands on the planet and goes through the seven stages of grief via each episode; finally accepting his fate but holding onto a hope that he may be rescued somehow.
 2. [Season Two](/docs/1x00-outline.md) One-paragraph summary of Season Two.
 3. [Season Three](/docs/1x00-outline.md) One-paragraph summary of Season Three.
 4. [Season Four](/docs/1x00-outline.md) One-paragraph summary of Season Four.